MS-Human-700

 IEEE International Conference on Robotics and Automation (ICRA) 2024

-This work introduces the MS-Human-700 model, a comprehensive musculoskeletal system with 90 body segments, 206 joints, and 700 muscle-tendon units.
-The paper presents a novel hierarchical deep reinforcement learning algorithm using low-dimensional representation to achieve full-body control.
+This fundamental work introduces the MS-Human-700 model, a high-fidelity musculoskeletal system featuring 90 body segments, 206 joints, and 700 muscle-tendon units.
+It proposes a novel hierarchical deep reinforcement learning framework that leverages low-dimensional representations to achieve robust full-body control.

 Key Contributions:

-• Hierarchical control algorithm for managing high-dimensional muscle coordination
+• A hierarchical control algorithm designed to manage high-dimensional muscle coordination.

 DynSyn: Dynamical Synergistic Representation for Efficient Learning and Control in Overactuated Embodied Systems